Noble Horizons Auxiliary

 Popular food items—delicious home-made breads and cookies, jams and jellies, and cheese—sell out every year.
 Knitted scarves and mittens, jewelry, and small home accessories make excellent gifts for family and friends.
 Visitors can select Thanksgiving and Christmas decorations for the front door or holiday table.
 Ornaments can be personalized for children, grandchildren, and special occasions.
 Many small items, some crafted by local artisans, make terrific "stocking stuffers."
 At the end of the fair, gift baskets and gift certificates donated by local stores and businesses are raffled off to lucky winners.

 All proceeds from the Holiday Fair are used to enrich the lives of Noble Horizons residents.
-To volunteer to help with the event, please contact Joanne Moore at Noble Horizons, (860) 435-9851 or email@example.com.
+To volunteer to help with the event, please call 860-435-9851.

-Donations are greatly appreciated.
-Please bring donated items (sorry, no clothing or electronics) to the front desk of Noble Horizons by August 15.
-All proceeds will be used to enrich the lives of Noble Horizons residents.
+Donations throughout the year are greatly appreciated.
+Please bring donated items (sorry, no clothing or electronics) to the front desk of Noble Horizons.
+All proceeds are used to enrich the lives of Noble Horizons residents.

-Thank you to all who played a part in the May tag sale.
-It was a tremendous success and it couldn't have happened without you.
+Thank you to all who played a part in the 2018 tag sales in May and September.
+They were tremendous successes and it couldn't have happened without your donations and attendance.

 Visit the Country Store